 Fellows will receive $83,000 per year compensation and a one-time research fund of $5,000.
 The facilities of the university are fully available to the early career fellows.
 This includes instructional assistance such as that available from the Center for Teaching and Learning, research resources such as Stanford Libraries and affiliation with various institutes and centers.
 Fellows also have access to other amenities such as university gyms and recreational facilities.
 Candidates whose research requires substantial laboratory space or extensive equipment should make these needs known in their application to ensure their availability.
 The Office of Faculty Development, Diversity and Engagement will facilitate these arrangements.

-Applicants for early career fellowships should submit their applications beginning on August 1, 2020.
+Those interested in these early career fellowships will be able to submit their applications via Academic Jobs Online, beginning on Friday, July 23, 2021.
 These applications will be vetted by a selection committee and by the school or department where they will be in residence.
 Stanford schools and departments also may nominate candidates for early career fellowships.
 An application should include the material that normally accompanies an application for an assistant professor position at the University.
-Specifically, a cover letter detailing the candidate’s interest in the position; a statement of teaching and research interests and how these interests would be advanced by a fellowship, including needs for laboratory access or special equipment; three letters of recommendation; a curriculum vitae; and samples of written work
+Specifically, a cover letter (detailing the candidate’s interest in the position), curriculum vitae, a statement of research interests, a statement of teaching interests, samples of written work, and three letters of recommendation (provide contact information for each and a system generated request will be delivered to each referee).
+In these materials, please include how your interests would be advanced by a fellowship, needs for laboratory access or special equipment, etc.

 Inquiries about this program can be directed to email@example.com.
 Please include “IDEAL Provostial Fellows” in the subject line.